Code-Institute-Submissions/physics-code/README.md

 ### Script Refactoring
 [Top](#contents)

 Due to the extensive nature of the site, scripts had the tendency to be large files that could evidentially slow the site down and produce difficult to manipulate code.

 In particular the test_yourself.js code file was over 800 lines long in the earlier stages of development.
-Although this was somewhat intentional to begin with, it was clear that the entire content had numerous areas for improvement and readability.
+Although this was somewhat intentional to begin with, it wasclear that the entire content had numerous areas for improvement and readability.

 To begin with there are five maps, each with a specific [mapNumber] variable (eg "One", "Two", "Three" etc).
 This allowed maps to be separated in the scripts whole at the same time allowing unique situations to be called on and parsed into the scenario data.
 Each map is called as soon as the user selects the Scene button at the bottom of each map.
 The [mapNumber] then becomes a global variable and is used to calculate the scene.

 An example of refactoring is shown here: